 Is Pork Belly Bad For Cholesterol

 Pork belly is not bad for cholesterol.
-Studies show that regardless if you eat red meat (pork) or white meat (poultry), it will raise your levels of cholesterol in the same amount.
-Therefore, there is no evidence that pork belly is the same, better or worse, comparing to other animal foods.
+Studies show that regardless if you eat red meat (pork) or white meat (poultry), it will raise your levels of cholesterol by the same amount.
+Therefore, there is no evidence that pork belly is the same, better or worse, compared to other animal foods.

 People think cholesterol is bad because they confuse it with lipoproteins (LDL and HDL).
-Here’s how it works.
+Here’s how it works (see the graph below).

 Cholesterol is essential for the body to function.
 But it is insoluble in water.
 So it means it doesn’t dissolve in the blood.
 Therefore, it needs a transporter to freely travel throughout the body.
 Kind of like a cargo ship at sea.

 That transporter is a lipoprotein (LDL or HDL).
 It carries fat, cholesterol, triglycerides, vitamins, antioxidants, etc. An excess amount of LDL can form plaque and cause health issues.
 But many things trigger LDL to form a plague.